 Written, composed and performed by Natasha Sutton Williams

 Directed by Dominic McHale

 Piano Accompanist Micah Rose-Trespeuch

-Working Birthday announce the return of Freud The Musical is coming to the VAULT Festival from the 14 March.
+Working Birthday announce the return of Freud The Musical is coming to Reading Fringe Festival on 27 July 2018.
 Based on the true-life account of Sigmund Freud’s cocaine abuse this comedy gleefully annihilates the father of modern psychology in a flurry of cross-dressing and dick jokes.

 Natasha Sutton Williams gives a fearless performance, playing all the characters including the bombastic and desperately addicted Freud and his patients: the raging lesbian Dora, the anal Rat Man and Little Hans the original Freudian motherfucker.

 Music is provided by piano accompanist Micah Rose-Trespeuch and a soundscape of looped voices is created live each night.
 The score features thirteen original tunes, including maybe the finest song ever written about sticking rats up your anus.